flyryan/Instant-Scanner-NSF/readme.md

   - **$EmailSettings.SmtpServer**: Set to your SMTP server's address.
 - **Authentication**:
   - If your SMTP server requires authentication, uncomment and configure the `Credential` line.
-  - **Note**: You only need to store SMTP credentials (see [Optional Step: Store SMTP Credentials](#optional-step-store-smtp-credentials)) if email notifications are enabled and authentication is required.
+  - **Note**: You need to store SMTP credentials (see [Optional Step: Store SMTP Credentials](#optional-step-store-smtp-credentials)) if email notifications are enabled and authentication is required.

 #### 3. Heartbeat Mechanism